gtewksbury/Microsoft-Bot-Framework-HOL/lab 6 - Luis all the way down/README.md

 Upon reviewing the code, you'll notice a couple things:

-1. Along with our *Create Reservation* intent, *LuisReservationDialog* handle a number of other intents we have yet to create.
+1. Along with our *Create Reservation* intent, *LuisReservationDialog* handles additional intents we have yet to create.
 2. We have an abstract *None* intent handler.
-Looks like our other dialogs will need to implement this method.
+Looks like our other **Dialogs** will need to implement this method.

 Next we're going to update our **Dialogs** to inherit from our new *LuisReservationDialog* (along with a couple of small enhancements).